sqlzack/eh-adx-adls-analytics/docs/adxIngest.md

     ![](../images/adxIngest04.png)

 7) Ensure all is well by reviewing the results.
+If you get an error here follow the directions on [this page](./adxIngestError.md) to resolve.

     ![](../images/adxIngest05.png)